pygeo/pycmbs/docsrc/source/installation_checklist.rst

     The Basemap module is required for plotting data on a map.

 matplotlib basemap data
-    Some additional data for matplotlib is reuired (e.g. background images)
+    Some additional data for matplotlib is required (e.g. background images)

 cartopy
     cartopy is an efficient package for plotting data on a map